What Does A Gas Barrier Membrane Do And Why Is It Important?

 Carbon Dioxide (CO₂)

-A common gas near landfills, but it can also arise from natural soil processes.
+A common gas found near landfills, it can also arise from natural soil processes and build up to harmful levels without proper barriers.

 Carbon Monoxide (CO)

-It is toxic, odorous, flammable, and potentially explosive.
+Present in both natural and human-influenced environments, this gas is toxic, odorous, and potentially explosive.

 Methane (CH₄)